kenjennings/Atari-OSC036/Episode1/README.md

 **TEXTSCRL.TXT** - LIST'ed Atari BASIC program which uses normal unix end of line characters.

-The example is also present in OSS BASIC XL with the code cleaned up.
+The example is also presented in OSS BASIC XL with the code cleaned up.
 The C64 code is no longer included and the file is renumbered.

 **TEXTSCRL.BXL** - Tokenized OSS BASIC XL program.